Sunday, January 7, 2024

 Given Mare's importance the game's handling of her is odd.

 Within the narrative there is a sizeable use of supernatural forces relating to the cosmos as the core drives behind what is happening in this small town and Mare’s odd existence.
 When they are the main focus of events of a route they are handled well and provide some nice spice to help heighten the sense of danger and emotion.
 However, Hoshizora is inconsistent with their inclusion and this results in them feeling like an element the game is not quite sure what to do with.
 There can be long stretches of the title where everything is entirely grounded and this often includes the heroine routes which makes the return of the supernatural come across as a jarring shift in the tone of the work since the player had become accustomed to their absence.
 On the flip-side there are important routes and sections where the supernatural features prominently, these are often the more relevant sections to the overall narrative and world building and this provides them with a sense of significance and grandeur that the more mundane routes lack.
-What these two extreme create is a sense of story being unbalanced and the grounded sections being filler rather than an equal to the supernatural.
+What these two extreme create is a sense of the story being unbalanced and the grounded sections being filler rather than an equal to the supernatural.
 There is a distinct lack of effort made to cleanly merge these disparate halves and while they are individually strong, they rub up against each other far more than they would if handled properly.

 Fallen Stars – Characters

 Behind the cosmic theming is a central cast of characters who act to keep the story firmly in the realm of the relatable.
-Core to their appeal is the lively way they bounce off each other and highlight their personalities in a way that is both natural and endearing.
-No dynamic between two characters is the same as one between a different pair in order to keep things memorable and prevent the extensive reliance on their conversations to support the narrative from growing repetitive.
+Core to their appeal is the lively way they bounce off each other and highlight their personalities in a manner that is both natural and endearing.
+No dynamic between two characters is the same as one between any other in order to keep things memorable and prevent the game's extensive reliance on their conversations to support the narrative from growing repetitive.
 Take the relationship between the protagonist, You, and his little sister, Chinami, they have an obvious familial closeness in the way they throw playful insults around but genuinely care about what the other has to say.
 Compare this to how You gets along with his neighbour, Aoi, with their initially chilly interactions giving way to a somewhat awkward acceptance and the contrast and variety of cast relationships could not be clearer.
-When a heroine becomes the focus of the narrative upon entering their route the strong foundations provided through these interaction and slowly and subtly more texture is added to the dynamic in order to help sell the transition from their current relationship into a more romantic one.
+When a heroine becomes the focus of the narrative upon entering their route the strong foundations provided through these interaction and slowly more texture is added to the dynamic in order to help sell the transition from their current relationship into a more romantic one.
 It also works well to supplement the central conflict by offering a convincing reason for the actions of the characters involved and why the player should care about the outcomes.

 Aoi is nothing is not awkward.

 It is a shame then that Hoshizora inconsistently uses its cast beyond the focal characters of a route.
-There is a tendency to fixate on a few cast members to the point at which you could be forgiven for forgetting there where ever any other people involved.
+There is a tendency to fixate on a few cast members to the point at which you could be forgiven for forgetting there where ever any other people in the world.
 Even when it makes sense for characters to be active in events, they are only brought in for the bare minium amount of time before being shoved off stage.
-There appear to be fear that any character intruding upon the romance will cause the player to lose interest in the main driving force of the route and turn their attention to the intruding character.
+There appear to be a fear that any character intruding upon the romance will cause the player to lose interest in the main driving force of the route and turn their attention to the intruding character.
 However, the result is a feeling of the story being disconnected from everything which came before and somewhat uneven.
 The secondary cast fair even worse as the game treats them like simple plot devices dropping them in and out whenever it likes and giving them no chance to develop a sense of humanity.
-Having intimacy be so important to the functioning of the central narrative makes these choices to omit the very builders of that feeling and the use of them in an almost mechanical fashion an odd choice due to the obvious damage it causes to a players immersion.
+Having intimacy be so important to the functioning of the central narrative makes these choices to omit the very builders of that feeling, and use of them in an almost mechanical fashion, an odd one due to the obvious damage it causes to a players immersion.

 Painted In The Glittering Cosmos – Visuals, Audio and Technical

 Just as the cosmos and stars motif is the core of the narrative presentation so too is it for the visual side of Hoshizora.
 At every possible opportunity the game showcases the darkened sky and the lights that inhabit it and this covers all kinds of scenes from quiet contemplation to dramatic confrontations.
-Beyond the time of day the motif extends to objects and environments such as the planetarium or Mare’s crescent moon scythe in order to make sure the idea of the cosmos is omnipresent.
-What this results in an immediately identifiable set of imagery that is recognisable even when taken in isolation, it gives the game a consistent tone whenever it is on screen and helps set the player’s expectations for what to expect from a scene.
+Beyond the time of day, the motif extends to objects and environments such as the planetarium or Mare’s crescent moon scythe in order to make sure the idea of the cosmos is omnipresent.
+What this results in an immediately identifiable set of imagery that is recognisable even when taken in isolation, it gives the game a consistent tone whenever it is on screen and helps set the player’s expectations for what is about to happen in a scene.
 This is important in a title so invested in emotional resonance in order to maintain long term interest, since being able to invoke specific feelings lends the narrative a lot more freedom to shape events knowing it can always rely on the motif to tie things together.
 It also helps draw people into the game in the first place as it presents a strong artistic direction to capture the attention of a someone looking for a visual novel to play and maintain that hold with the sense wonder it embodies.

 Controlling the camera's focus is surprisingly powerful.

 Favorite have always had an understanding of the power controlling the camera has on a scene and they bring it out in Hoshizora to brilliant effect.
-Through making the backgrounds appear out of focus attention is drawn to the character portraits as they are still clear and it ensure the player will not miss any subtle changes in their emotion.
+Through making the backgrounds appear out of focus, attention is drawn to the character portraits as they are still clear and it ensure the player will not miss any subtle changes in their emotion.
 Providing a much needed intimacy is also key to its strength with it lending a feeling of nothing else existing in the world but the two of you.
-A liberal use of the zoom function can be found supporting this as the game move in and out of objects or people in order to provide a sense of kinetic movement and make it feel as if what is being presented is truly just the point of view of the protagonist.
+A liberal use of the zoom function can be found supporting this as the game move in and out of objects or people in order to provide a sense of kinetic movement and make it feel as if what is being presented is truly the point of view of the protagonist.
 There is more general sense of motion throughout Hoshizora through the use of transitions that support this idea of immediacy which aims to enhance the power of emotional moments by bring them closer to the player.

 Conclusion

 As you look up in wonder at the star tonight remember the power this feeling has and consider how deftly Hoshizora no Memoria pushes on that emotional button to create engagement.
-This motif runs through everything from the words on screen to visuals and audio in order to create a thematic and continuous experience to matter where the player looks.
+This motif runs through everything from the words on screen to visuals and audio in order to create a thematic and continuous experience no matter where the player looks.
 Supporting the game’s identity is a strong overarching narrative pull and lovable characters who struggle to achieve their dreams.
 Even if it does have some issues of lacking proper pay off and understanding of how to use it characters.
 The result is a good core package elevated through the use of an immediately recognisable motif.

 Verdict –